vruivo/calibre-library-server/README.md

 # calibre-library-server
-View and download books from multiple Calibre libraries
+Serve books from your Calibre libraries

+Project with a REST API and frontend, made in NodeJS and HTML